darktasevski/CompSci/Math/ratios_rates_percentages.md

 \$5.50 \div 5 = \$1.10
 $$

-> When you’re calculating unit price, be sure to put the price in the numerator!
+> When you're calculating unit price, be sure to put the price in the numerator!

 The unit price of potatoes that cost \$5.50 for 5 pounds is \$1.10 per pound.